YaronKoresh/secure-caesar/README.md

 * Unicode support.

 * PKCS #1 padding (version 2).

+* Secure random salt, generated with each encryption.

 * Versions before v3.0.0 are discovered to be NOT SECURE, because of patterns that are being generated.